-You will be required to comply with this standard if you use lasers or laser products at your workplace.
+You will need to comply with this standard if you use lasers or laser products at your workplace.
 This standard only applies to lasers used at workplaces that are not construction sites.

-- AS / NZS 2211.1:2004 Safety of Laser Products - Equipment Classification, Requirements and Users Guide; and
+- AS / NZS 2211.1:2004 Safety of Laser Products - Equipment Classification, Requirements and Users Guide

 - AS / NZS 2211.10:2004 Safety of Laser Products - Application Guidelines and Explanatory Notes.